sanjitsingh98/matplotlib_visualization/README.md

 Learn more about Matplotlib through the many external learning resources

 Visit https://matplotlib.org/index.html to get a more detailed idea about this library.

+NOTE:You should use matplotlib for simple visualizations and small databases.
+I would recommend you to use SEABORN for much better visualizations and improved user readability.
+Seaborn contains many more functionalities when compared to matplotlib.